-The port had two major customers in 2020 that represented individually more than 10% percent of total operating revenues.
+The port had two major customers in 2021 that represented individually more than 10% percent of total operating revenues.
 These customers' commodities are derived from both the agriculture and automotive industries.

-NOTE 19 - COVID-19
+NOTE 18 - COVID-19

-In February 2020, the Governor of the State of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, and limiting gathering sizes.
+In February 2020, the Governor of the State of Washington declared a state of emergency in response to the spread of COVID-19.
+Precautionary measures to slow the spread of the virus continued throughout 2021.
+These measures included limitations on business operations, public events, gathering, travel, and in-person interactions.

-To help control the spread of the virus in our community, the port administrative offices were closed through June, 2021.
-The port recommended employees who could work remotely to do so, essential employees reporting to work practice appropriate social distancing measures.
+The port proactively implemented safety measures, and operations have continued with most staff working remotely.
+Management continues to monitor the situation for any operational or financial effects and is ready to respond appropriately as needed.
 The port continues to maintain service levels to our customers and tenants, and port terminals remain fully operational.
 Ports play a critical role in our nation's supply chain and maintaining the movement of cargo is essential to our local, national and world-wide economy.
+To date, the port has not experienced any direct financial impacts due to the pandemic.